It's about a connection, the relationship, and it's based on mutual respect and love.

 Christine is a California native, who was raised in the Bay area.
 With a love of animals from an early age, it was not surprising to find her living with two dogs, five cats, and a blue and gold macaw at one time as an adult.
 Where it all really began was with her purchase of a German Shepherd puppy back in 1998.
 Determined to have a stable, well rounded dog that would be welcomed anywhere, she read every training book she could find, participated in many training classes, and attended behavior seminars.
 “Dodger” became a soul mate, not just a pet dog, and he was loved by everyone who met him.
 After a career in customer service for many years and a break as a stay at home mom, Christine decided to pursue her passion in a career as a professional trainer.
 Christine is a Certified American Treibball Trainer, a graduate of the Canine Behavior Academy (CBA I & II), an AKC Canine Good Citizen Evaluator, a Doggone Safe Presenter and is certified in Pet First Aid.

-Christine lives with her husband, the two youngest of their six children, and her dogs; Jillie Bean, a German Shepherd/Malinois, age 9, Oliver, a Cavalier King Charles Spaniel, age 8, Doc Holliday, a Miniature American Shepherd, age 4, and her daughter's puppy Iceberg, a Miniature American Shepherd, age 10 months.
+Christine lives with her husband, the two youngest of their six children, and her dogs; Oliver, a Cavalier King Charles Spaniel, age 8, her daughter's puppy Iceberg, a Miniature American Shepherd, Oakes, a Miniature American Shepherd.
 Bridget, Christine's second German Shepherd passed away at 12 years old in 2011, and Dodger passed away in 2012 at the age of 14.5.
 Both are missed and thought of every day.